jmahhh/cryptoETF/README.md

 # cryptoETF
-Using Zipline to put together a cryptocurrency-based ETF.
+Using [http://www.zipline.io/](Zipline) to put together an approximation of a cryptocurrency-based ETF.